I’m the author of three books, have contributed to several anthologies, and had the pleasure of being interviewed for a few books by other authors.

 • Ed Koch

-Funerals of the Famous Volume 6
+Funerals of the Famous Vol. 6

 The lives and deaths of the famous hold a special intrigue for people worldwide.
 In this latest addition in the Funerals of the Famous series, you’ll find stories of some of the most memorable personalities in history.
 With photographs and thoroughly researched profiles, Funerals of the Famous Volume 6 showcases the colorful details of each subject’s death, funeral service and burial.
 From “Gone With The Wind” star Vivien Leigh’s simple funeral and elaborate memorial service to the Queen of Salsa, Celia Cruz, who would be dressed in no less that four colorful outfits during her visitation period, it’s all here – the moving to the macabre.